madprops/gifmaker/README.md

 > left = Type: Int | Default: None

-Padding from the left edge.
+Padding from the left edge to position the text.

 ---

 > right = Type: Int | Default: None

-Padding from the right edge.
+Padding from the right edge to position the text.

 ---

 > top = Type: Int | Default: None

-Padding from the top edge.
+Padding from the top edge to position the text.

 ---

 > bottom = Type: Int | Default: None

-Padding from the bottom edge.
+Padding from the bottom edge to position the text.

 ---